snlbaral/khalti-api/README.md

 -----------

 Create a merchant account in Khalti, Obtain the keys.
 And use test_public_key and test_secret_key at first.
 After the first successful test, you'll get live api keys.
-**Warning: *Secrets Keys* are similar to passwords or private keys by allowing an application to identify as yours: therefore, *Client Secrets* should be kept private.**
+**Warning: *Secrets Keys* are similar to passwords or private keys by allowing an application to identify as yours: therefore, *Secret Key* should be kept private.**

 ### Step 1: create your payment html page